Loading...

 Timing reference

 Alcohol hand rub: 20–30 seconds.
-Soap & water: 40–60 seconds.
+Soap and water: 40–60 seconds.
 Surgical scrub: 3–5 minutes.
-Needlestick — attend Occ Health within 1 hour.
-HIV post-exposure prophylaxis: must start within 72 hours.
+Needlestick: attend Occupational Health within 1 hour if you can.
+HIV post-exposure prophylaxis needs to start within 72 hours.

 IPC red flags — escalate immediately